TheCacophonyProject/docs/pages/01.home/release-notes-2020/item.md

 This article documents the major changes for the Cacophony Project's software updates each week.
 The latest updates are at the top of the article.

+## Wednesday 16th September
+### Browse Portal (v2.26.0)
+- Next button goes through videos with the search parameters,
+- Search url is readable/editable,
+- Can select time for custom time period on search
+- Added cypress tags
+- Reinstated delete button in the delete users for groups
+- Analysis page waits until user selects a group before it gets results.
+(To stop overloading the server).

 ## Week of 28th June

 ### API Server